Welcome, Guest. Please login or register.

 How can I be sure not to upload mods that AMP already hosts?

 Best is to check with the text Modlist available in the download area.
 If you are not uploading your OWN mods then please do NOT send mods we already have unless the module is different in size.
-Keep in mind that AMP seeks for ALL short and long versions of existing modules.
+In practice, when in doubt, send over.
+We'll sort it out ourselves.

-Should I compress the data before uploading it to AMP's FTP?
+Should I compress the data before uploading it to AMP's Cloud?

 How can I make it easier for AMP staff to sort the mods?